Will Sir Keir apologise to the Windrush generation?

 The 11 Wise Men of Westminster

 The day the Windrush arrived, the London Evening Standard carried the headline 'Welcome Home', a positive message to the newcomers.
 The film crew from Pathé News managed to get the Trinidadian calypso singer Lord Kitchener (Aldwyn Roberts) to give a rendition of his new song 'London is the Place to Be'.
 However, on the same day 11 Labour MPs led by J.D.
-Murray wrote to Prime Minister Clement Atlee complaining bitterly about the 'discord and unhappiness' this wave of Caribbean immigrants would cause.
+Murray wrote to Prime Minister Clement Attlee complaining bitterly about the 'discord and unhappiness' this wave of Caribbean immigrants would cause.

 The letter stated: